 What are the best tests to run?

-By and large, the best fuel test that we're talking about are the ASTM tests.
-ASTM tests kind of the gold standard test, if you will.
+By and large, the best fuel tests that we're talking about are the ASTM tests.
+ASTM tests are the gold standard test if you will.

 Let's dive into the tests themselves, okay.
 We've spent some time setting up the context here.
 Let's talk about the tests.